mtlynch/mtlynch.io/content/posts/logpaste/index.md

 - litestream
 description: I needed a simple way for users to share debug logs with me, so I built my own solution with Go and Litestream.
 ---
-As more and more users are running TinyPilot, my open source server management device, I've needed a way for them to share debug logs with me when something goes wrong.
+My software runs offline, so I don't have access to my users' logs.
+When users reported issues to me, I needed a frictionless way for them to share debug logs with me.

 I built a solution called [LogPaste](http://logpaste.com/).
 If you want an easy way for users to upload logs or other text files.
 Here are some of its features:

 * Users can generate shareable URLs with zero signup
-* Users can generate shareable URLs from the command line or JavaScript, even from other domains
+* Users can generate shareable URLs from a single shell command or a few lines of JavaScript
 * LogPaste runs in a Docker container, so it's simple to deploy
 * LogPaste replicates its datastore to any S3-compatible interface
   * You can tear down a LogPaste container and relaunch it on a completely different service, and it will keep all of its data